Heart (band): 1975–1976: Commercial breakthrough

 The group played numerous shows around their new home in Vancouver, and they recorded a demo tape with the assistance of producer Mike Flicker and session-guitarist and keyboard player, Howard Leese.
 Hannah and Johnstone had left by this time, and soon after Leese became a full-time member.
 Flicker produced the band's first five albums.
-This team recorded the debut album, Dreamboat Annie, at Can-Base Studios in Vancouver (later known as Mushroom Studios).
+This team recorded the debut album, Dreamboat Annie, at Can-Base Studios in Vancouver, later known as Mushroom Studios.
 Mike Derosier eventually joined Heart as full-time drummer.
 Some of the same Canadian investors who had backed the studio also backed a separate company called Mushroom Records, which was managed by Shelly Siegel.

 The album was picked up by Siegel and sold 30,000 copies in Canada within the first few months of its release in September 1975.
-Sales were assisted by the band opening a Rod Stewart concert at the Montreal Forum in October, a gig they were offered a day before the concert when the previously-scheduled opening act cancelled.
+Sales were assisted by the band opening a Rod Stewart concert at the Montreal Forum in October, a gig they were offered a day before the concert when the previously scheduled opening act canceled.
 The radio success of "Magic Man" led concert organizers to offer the spot to Heart.
 The band flew from the West Coast of Canada to Montreal overnight for the performance.
 Siegel soon released the album in the US.
 Helped by two hit singles in 1976 ("Crazy on You" and "Magic Man", which reached numbers 35 and nine, respectively, on the Billboard Hot 100), it reached number seven in the Billboard 200.
 It eventually sold over one million copies.